MakeSchool-Tutorials/html-portfolio/P1-build-your-own-portfolio/content.md

 ![Portfolio without CSS](./4-content-without-style.png "Portfolio without CSS")

-Now that we have all of our content there, you can see that it is in dire need of some styling.
-We want to make sure that our styling looks good on mobile as well as desktop, so we will style it with resizability in mind.
+The entire HTML file should look like this now:
 > [solution]
-> The entire HTML file should look like this now:
+>
 >```
 >    <html>
 >        <head>